NutSheLL1337/web-vuln-lab/README.md

 # Web Pentesting Lab

-> **Objective:** Demonstrate exploitation of OWASP Top 10 vulnerabilities using bWAPP on a local Kali Linux setup.
+> **Objective:** Demonstrate exploitation of OWASP Top 10 vulnerabilities using bWAPP, DVWA, and Metasploitable on a local Kali Linux setup.

 ---